 INTRODUCTION

 Pectin, a multifunctional constituent of cell wall is a high value functional food ingredient.
 It is produced commercially as a white to light brown powder, mainly extracted from citrus fruits.
-Pectin is a linear chain of α-(1,4)-linkedD-galacturonic acid that forms the pectin-backbone [1].Extracted pectin from Citrus sinensisfruit peels being a natural polysaccharide has some advantages over semi-synthetic and synthetic polysaccharides which may include; low toxicity, biodegradable, biocompatibility, cheap and readily availability.Pectin are mainly used as gelling agents, but, can also act as thickener, water binder and stabilizer [2,3].
+Pectin is a linear chain of α-(1,4)-D-galacturonic acid that forms the pectin-backbone [1].Extracted pectin from Citrus sinensisfruit peels being a natural polysaccharide has some advantages over semi-synthetic and synthetic polysaccharides which may include; low toxicity, biodegradable, biocompatibility, cheap and readily availability.Pectin are mainly used as gelling agents, but, can also act as thickener, water binder and stabilizer [2,3].
 Its gelling activity which is the most important attribute of pectin as a pharmaceutical excipient, is influenced by the content of methoxy groups.
-Low methoxyl pectin (< 50% esterified) form thermos reversible gels in the presence of calcium ions and at low pH (3–4.5) whereas high methoxylpectins rapidly form thermally irreversible gels in the presence of sufficient (for example, 65% by weight) sugars such as sucrose and at low pH (< 3.5); the lower the methoxyl content, the slower the set” [4, 5].
+Low methoxyl pectin (< 50% esterified) form thermos reversible gels in the presence of calcium ions and at low pH (3.0–4.5) whereas high methoxylpectins rapidly form thermally irreversible gels in the presence of sufficient (for example, 65% by weight) sugars such as sucrose and at low pH (< 3.5); the lower the methoxyl content, the slower the set” [4, 5].
 The study was designed to extract the pectin from Citrus sinensis fruit peels, to study the physicochemical characteristics and to study its micromeritics properties as a pharmaceutical excipient.
 Different parameters such as particle size analysis, bulk density, tapped density, true density, angle of repose, Carr’sindex, bulkiness and the determination of the viscosity and swelling index of Citrus sinensis fruit peels pectin were investigated.
 The extracted pectin from Citrus sinensis has gelling properties that makes it a good binder and stabilizer for tablets and suspensions respectively[6].

 MATERIALS AND METHODS